 - General anesthesia will keep you asleep and free from pain during the procedure.
 You may get anesthesia through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Local anesthesia is a shot of medicine put into the area where the needle will be placed.
 It is used to numb the area and dull the pain.
 You may still feel pressure or pushing during the procedure.

 During your procedure:

 - You will be lying on your stomach for this procedure.
 An ultrasonography or fluoroscopy may be used during the procedure to guide a needle into your kidney.
 These are types of x-rays that will show your kidneys on a screen.
-Your caregiver will insert a needle into your lower back.
+Your healthcare provider will insert a needle into your lower back.
 When the needle reaches your kidney, small amounts of urine will be collected and sent for tests.
-Your caregiver will inject dye, gas, or air to help him see your kidney more clearly.
+Your healthcare provider will inject dye, gas, or air to help him see your kidney more clearly.

 - A guide wire and catheter may be used to dilate (widen) the area where the needle will be passed through.
 A nephrostomy tube will be inserted and pushed slowly through this area until it reaches your kidney.
 The tube will be secured with stitches, an attachment device, or a balloon.
 The tube will come out of your skin and be connected to a drainage bag outside your body.